derrickoswald/CIMSpark/README.md

 _So far this is just a Scala app that happens to run inside a Spark instance._

-Use sbt to package the app (make a jar file):
+Use sbt or maven to package the app (make a jar file):

 `sbt package`
+or
+`mvn package`

 Copy the jar to a directory visible within Docker:

 `cp target/scala-2.10/cimscala_2.10-0.1.jar ../SimpleApp`
+or
+`cp target/CIMScala-1.0-SNAPSHOT.jar ../SimpleApp`

 Start docker (see [An easy way to try Spark](https://hub.docker.com/r/sequenceiq/spark/ "sequenceiq/spark")):